thesis/valkyrie/README.md

 don't already have these values set on your local env context.
 Ask someone how to get these values.

-To login to your running hubot container:
+To log in to your running hubot container:

 ```
 $ docker ps